Romanian lawmakers topple centrist cabinet, weeks of political jostling ahead

 “The road toward early elections is difficult, but they would remove fiscal uncertainties, being positive for local financial assets,” BCR Bank said in a note.

-The Romanian leu traded 0.3% firmer against the euro after the vote.
+The Romanian leu traded 0.3% firmer to the euro after the vote.

 “This government has landed on its feet,” Orban, who will now serve as an interim prime minister, said when asked about the possibility of an early poll.